Salmaster1/Portfolio/Projects/HeadOn/index.md

   </pre>
 </details>

-In this script, there are two MonoBehaviours, hoever, since they are marked as *abstract*, it does not matter, since no instances of theese classes can be many anyway.
+In this script, there are two MonoBehaviours, however, since they are marked as *abstract*, it does not matter, since no instances of theese classes can be many anyway.

 These classes are built around inheritance, and the idea is that every objet that can send a signal inherits from (or in other ways uses) the SignalTransmitter class.
 Likewise, any class that is supposed to recieve a signal must inherit from- or use the SignalReciever class.